jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 * The entire implementation is just over 950 lines.
 This is the entire Rational Expression Evaluator DSL implementation with tests.
 * The code is about half implementation and half test.
 * I refactored the Subtract/Divide Operator and Add/Multiply Operator parse methods.
 The similar/duplicate code has been consolidated.
+* Additional public methods were added to `Scanner` and `Token`.
+They are included in the code below.

 ```java
 import java.util.*;